hayes28/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

-README 0x01.
+README for project 0x01.
 C - Variables, if, else, while.